richgel999/bc7enc_rdo_devel/README.md

 make
 ```

-To encode to RDO BC7 using the latest algorithm:
+To encode to RDO BC7 using the latest algorithm (using the Entropy Reduction Transform - or ERT):

 ```
 ./bc7enc -o -u4 -zc1024 blah.png -e -E -z1.0